-Refer to the Frame Assembly Drawing for layout of the Marking Device on the belt.
+Refer to the Frame Assembly Drawing for mounting of the Marking Device on the conveyor belt Figure 14.

 Position the solenoid support upright and cross arm as shown.
 Distance from the coils should be 3' to 6'.
 Clamp in place temporarily.